 PLATFORM ARCHITECTURE

 One event backbone.
-Five operating systems.
+Five logistics operating systems.
 Zero data silos.

 Understand how Trenvar's architecture connects warehouse execution, transport, billing, and commerce through a shared event layer — not fragile point-to-point integrations.